 The Grill 446 S Main Street.
 Serving breakfast, lunch, and dinner.
 Seasons Restaurant 206 S Main Street.
 Upscale dining at the foot of Mount Whitney opens for dinner only.

 Where to Stay in Lone Pine

-There are several motels in town including the Dow Hotel where Jon Wayne and numerous other movie stars stayed while filming western movies in the nearby Alabama Hills.
-Other choices include the Timberline Motel, The Portal Motel, Trails Motel, Mt Whitney Motel, and Lone Pine Budget Inn.0
+There are several motels in town, including the Dow Hotel, where Jon Wayne and numerous other movie stars stayed while filming western movies in the nearby Alabama Hills.
+Other choices include the Timberline Motel, The Portal Motel, Trails Motel, Mt Whitney Motel, and Lone Pine Budget Inn.0.

 Lone Pine trout season opens two months earlier than anywhere else in the Eastern Sierra.
 It is kicked off with the Early Opener Trout Derby on the first Saturday in March.
-Both steams and lakes are stocked regularly by the California Department of Fish and Game with Rainbow and Brown Trout.
+Both streams, and lakes are stocked regularly by the California Department of Fish and Game with Rainbow and Brown Trout.

 Cottonwood Creek is one of the most popular fishing areas near Lone Pine Turn west at the Cottonwood Power House Turnoff about 10 miles south of Lone Pine.
 Keep to the left as you cross the Los Angeles Aqueduct.
 The best fishing is from the campgrounds at the powerhouse intake to the end of the road.

 Whitney Portal can be reached by driving 13 miles west of town on Whitney Portal Road.
 Whitney Portal Road intersects Highway 395 at the traffic signal in downtown Lone Pine.

 Alabama Hills are located to the west just of Hwy 395; take the Portal road.
 Great place to explore or hike on the many dirt roads that run through the hills.